Skip to main content

 The results will allow to develop a dedicated Decision Support System and guidelines and recommendation on the impact of lighting on health and wellbeing, proposing innovative lighting policies, measures, technologies and interventions aiming at improving citizens’ health and wellbeing in cities.

-The first reporting period was mainly dedicated to build and systematize the existing knowledge on artificial lighting effects on health and wellbeing.
+The initial part of the project was mainly dedicated to build and systematize the existing knowledge on artificial lighting effects on health and wellbeing.
 First, a common operational language was defined to support the PBs in exchanging knowledge across different disciplines.
-Moreover, existing knowledge on lighting effects on health and practices on indoor and outdoor lighting has been collected.
-At present, 117 practices and references have been identified and a selection of them will be mapped and classified in the ENLIGHTENme Atlas.
-Then, data on socio-economic, urban and lighting characteristics, health conditions were collected and systematized for the 3 pilot cities, resulting in 46 indicators, describing and mapping the vulnerability of the cities, represented through urban lighting and health maps.
+Moreover, existing knowledge on lighting effects on health and practices on indoor and outdoor lighting was collected.
+At present, after a review process, 151 practices have been collected, with 30 of these being geographically referenced.
+They were included in the ENLIGHTENme Atlas.
+Data on socio-economic, urban and lighting characteristics, health conditions were collected and systematized for the 3 pilot cities, resulting in 46 indicators, describing and mapping the vulnerability of the cities, represented through urban lighting and health maps.
 The general vulnerability index allowed to select a short list of more vulnerable districts in each city, whose characteristics where then deepened through the qualitative and population-based studies.
 Consequently, a vulnerable district was selected in each city according to local situations and opportunities such as lighting system condition, willingness form the local community to participate, percentage of elderly people living in the district.

 Although lighting is geographically ubiquitous and central to the way urban spaces (domestic and public) are used and experienced, it is generally treated as a technical specialism separated from wider planning or allocated to a narrow role.
 Urban policies and regulations about artificial lighting usually focus on the economic and environmental (in terms of reduced CO2 emissions) aspects of the interventions.
 ENLIGHTENme novelty lies in the capability to integrate health and wellbeing in urban lighting policies and in the decision-making process, based on evidence from the impact of electric lighting on older adults’ health, wellbeing and social life and thus allowing to develop innovative smart healthy lighting systems able to increase urban quality.